Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 As the name suggest inheritance is about inheriting properties (in this case, not the wealth or money).
 In OOP sense, inheritance is about inheriting class properties and methods.

-A class can inherit methods, properties, and other characteristics from another class
+A class can inherit methods, properties, and other characteristics from another class.
+Inheritance allows us to create a new class from an existing class and reuse the existing code and functionality

 ### Base Class